“All models are wrong. Some are useful” -George Box

 The more I try to help individuals and organizations on the path to Professional Scrum, the more I realize that most needless suffering in the name of Scrum is due to a fundamental mis-match of mental models.

-To which you might justifiably respond – “Who or what is this mental model, I speak of?”
+To which you might justifiably respond – “Who or what is this mental model, you speak of?”
 Let me explain…

 My copious research on this topic (5 second google search) has yielded this bounty from my personal information butler-